spsforks/QB64-Wiki/_LASTWHEEL.md

 ## Example(s)

+## Example(s)
-*Example:* Checking for the system's input devices and number of wheels available.
+ Checking for the system's input devices and number of wheels available.

 ```vb